srashti09/TASK_MANAGEMENT_APP/README.md

 How to Contribute
 Fork the repository and clone it locally.
 Create a feature branch (git checkout -b feature-branch).
-Make your changes and commit them (git commit -am 'Add feature').
+Make my changes and commit them (git commit -am 'Add feature').
 Push to the branch (git push origin feature-branch).
-Open a pull request with a description of your changes.
+Open a pull request with a description of my changes.
 License
 This project is licensed under the MIT License.